thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 Select “Generic ESP8266 Module”.

-Prepare your hardware according to the [Programming/flashing schema](#programmingflashing-schema).
+Prepare your hardware according to the [Programming/flashing scheme](#programmingflashing-schema).
 Connect USB-TTL adapter with PC.

-Select in the menu Tools, port the corresponding port of the USB-TTL adapter.
+In the menu Tools, select the corresponding port of the USB-TTL adapter.
 Open the serial monitor (by pressing CTRL-Shift-M or from the menu Tools).
 Set the key emulation to “Both NL & CR” and the speed to 115200 baud.
-This can be set in the bottom of terminal screen.
+This can be set at the bottom of the terminal screen.

 ### Step 2.
 Install Arduino libraries.